chenannchi/openapi-testing/README.md

-openapi-testing This is a repo for testing openAI api.
+Openapi-testing: This is a repo for testing openAI api.
+I want to check whether the content returned by Github api can be decoded properly or not.